 The rehabilitation of children with Cerebral Palsy requires a multidisciplinary approach with a specialized focus on Physiotherapy, Occupational Therapy, and Speech and Language Therapy.

-There is no best therapy for Cerebral Palsy, the symptoms of CP can be managed using a wide range of therapies such as Stem Cell Therapy, Physical Therapy, Occupational Therapy, and Speech and Language Therapy.
+There is no best therapy for Cerebral Palsy, the symptoms of CP can be managed using a wide range of therapies such as Cell Therapy, Physical Therapy, Occupational Therapy, and Speech and Language Therapy.

 Cerebral Palsy often affects the part of the brain that controls speech.
 This leads to individuals experiencing oral motor functioning issues such as trouble forming sentences or using the correct words.
 In some instances, patients may also struggle with expressing themselves.